jibanCat/phys214_obsastro/cosmos_hw/README.md

 But the right scale for BAO is 150 Mpc.

-And the peak in my plot is very unobvious, which implies I might did something wrong.
+And the peak in my plot is very unobvious, which implies I might do something wrong.

-I spend 6 hours on this single question, I should move on.
+I've spent 6 hours on this single question.
+I should move on.

 **b) Identify the same feature in the CMB power spectrum.
 What is the scale of this feature in comoving Mpc in the CMB?**